dongqi-DQ/GEO4PALM/README.md

 ### How to use the GUI?
 ![domain_utility_screenshot](domain_utility_screenshot.png)

-#### To generate a namelist
-1. Enter the desired map projection of PALM in `local projection (epsg)`.
+#### Create domains.
+1. In order to create a domain, you can prescribe `center lat`, `center lon`, grid numbers (`nx`,`ny`,`nz`) and grid resolution (`dx`,`dy`,`dz`).
+You can either enter the local epsg code (4 digits) in `local projection (epsg)` manually or leave it empty (the utility can automatically find/fill the best suitable UTM coordinate for you).

-2. Enter configuration of each domain.
-Use `Add to map` button to add the domain.
-Repeat this process for all nesting domains.
-Use `undo` to remove the newest domain from the map.
+2. Click `Add to map` button to add the domain onto the interactive map widget (`Domain Vis`).
-3. Once all domains are added, click `Get domain configure` to generate the configuration lines for GEO4PALM and PALM namelists separately.
+    > * The utility automatically does overlap-check when adding a new domain.
+To prevent the check, you can tick **Allow overlap** option.
+This function is only provided so you can better see how much you need to change your domain to avoid the overlap.
+The utility won't be able to generate configure file when there are overlaps between any of the domains.
+    > * **undo** button, you can undo/remove the last added domain.
+Only works before you click "Get domain configure".
+Once you have generated domain configure, you need to use `Remove domain` function instead to remove any domains.

+3. Repeat these two steps to create as many domains as you need.

+4. `Get domain configure`.
+Once you have created some domains, click this button to get the configure text needed for both the GEO4PALM config file (`Static namelist Config`) and  &nesting_parameters section in the PALM namelist (`PALM namlist`).

-4. Copy and paste the configuration lines for GEO4PALM and PALM.
+5. Copy and paste the configuration lines for GEO4PALM and PALM.
-5. Note that the utility checks and returns warning regarding overlapping of the domains.
-It also automatically adjusts the domains to avoid violetion of  nesting rules in PALM.

-#### To visualise with an existing namelist
-The PALM domain utility also allows users to visualise domains on satellilte imagery with an existing namelist.
-a.
-Enter the map projection of PALM in `local projection (epsg)`.
-Copy and paste an existing GEO4PALM namelist into the GUI,for example:
+    > * When you click `Get domain configure`, the utility will move the domains slightly if needed to comply with the parent-child domain boundary requirement.
+    > * A domain list table will also be created under `Domain list` tab to show the information of all domains including the domain number and parent domain number.
+#### Modify domains.
+1. Move the domain.
+Use `Move Domain` tab if you want to move any domain.
+Simply enter the `domain number` (displayed on the interactive map) you want to move, and distance you want to move in meter in `east_west_move (m)` or/and `south_north_move (m)`.
+Positive values means move from east (south) to west (north), vice versa for the negative values.
+Click the `move domain` button to make the change.
+2. Remove the domain.
+Use `Remove domain` tab if you want to remove any domain.
+Simply enter the domain number in `Remove Domain number` and click `Remove` button.
+    > You can still use the functions mentioned in the previous section to add more domains.
+Just remember to click "Get domain configure" to allow the utility to adjust/finalize the domain configure text before you use it.
+#### Import domain configure.
+If you already have an existing GEO4PALM configure file and would like to visualize the domain.
+Simply copy the [domain] section to the `Static namelist Congfig` and click `check configuration`.
+This will import the domain setup into the utility.
+Below is an example of a [domain] section.
 ```
 [domain]
 ndomain = 1,